gardener/gardener/docs/proposals/01-extensibility.md

 Gardener is responsible for writing the `.spec` field, the operator is responsible for providing information in the `.status` indicating whether the controller was successfully deployed and is ready to be used.
 Gardener will be also able to ask for deletion of controllers from Seeds when they are not needed there anymore by deleting the corresponding `ControllerInstallation` object.

-:information: The provided easy-to-use framework for the controllers will also contain these needed features to implement corresponding operators.
+:information_source: The provided easy-to-use framework for the controllers will also contain these needed features to implement corresponding operators.

 For most cases, the controller deployment is very simple (just deploying it into the seed with some static configuration).
 In these cases, it would produce unnecessary effort to ask for providing another component (the operator) that deploys the controller.